Connect with others who understand.

 Triggers can differ from person to person.
 One MyEczemaTeam member wrote, “I can’t wear glasses because it triggers my eczema behind my ears.”

-Another member explained, “Steroid cream and lotions seem to irritate my ear eczema.”
+Another member shared, “Steroid cream and lotions seem to irritate my ear eczema.”

 Protect Skin From Extreme Temperatures